wujam/neu_cs_sdev/Santorini/README.md

 The Referee class also has a method run_n_games, which will run n number of games sequentially, and then return the player that won the most games.

+* The directory also contains `player_guard.py`, a class that serves as a wrapper for players and guards against players that could be broken or malicious.
+It passes up useful errors to callers informing them of how the player broke.

 Common